How To Become A Minimalist In 30 Days

 5. Don’t spend any money for 24h

-To avoid spending money, prepare food for the whole day, make coffee or tea at home, and take it on the go.
+To avoid spending money on that day, try to ‘prepare’ yourself.
+Pack your lunch, make coffee or tea at home, and take it on the go.

 6. Declutter your wardrobe